dxw/archivist/README.md

   The minimum number of days a channel must be inactive before being archived.

+- `skip` (boolean)

+  Whether or not to skip all channels with the given prefix.
+This is useful when channels should be monitored by default, but some subset of them should be excluded.

+  `skip` overrides all other arguments.

 #### Create rule exceptions

 To create an exception to the rules and prevent a channel from being archived by